cosmos/sdk-tutorials/b9lab-content/5-my-own-chain/03-starport-03-stored-game.md

 }
 ```

-As part of the boilerplate objects created by Starport, there are objects to query and receive these new objects. `NextGame` looks a bit out of place, but keep in mind that Starport creates the objects according to a versatile model.
+As part of the boilerplate objects created by Starport, there are objects to query and receive these new objects. `NextGame` might look out of place, but keep in mind Starport creates the objects according to a versatile model.
 This does not prevent you from making changes down the road:

 ```protobuf [https://github.com/cosmos/b9-checkers-academy-draft/blob/d2a72b4ca9064a7e3e5014ba204ed01a4fe81468/proto/checkers/query.proto#L51-L55]
 message QueryGetNextGameRequest {}